Empowering Rwanda's youth through language learning

 Language learning as key to tourism success

-The Hanga Ahazaza (“Create the Future”) program is an extensive training initiative for people employed in Rwanda’s tourism and hospitality sectors.
-During the 12-month program, students use Hult EF Corporate Education’s English language platform, EF English Live, to improve their English proficiency and communication skills.
+The Hanga Ahazaza program is an extensive training initiative for people employed in Rwanda’s tourism and hospitality sectors.
+During the 12-month program, students use EF Corporate Learning's platform – EF Language Live – to improve their English proficiency and communication skills.
 Additionally, they acquire industry-specific knowledge through lessons covering language, communication, work-readiness, employment skills, and information specific to tourism.

 “When I started the program, I also started training people in my community.
 I am now an English teacher thanks to the knowledge I received from the program.”